-Both are common software tools used to assist in managing a business.
-And with such close abbreviations, many people are unsure of how the two differ.
+Both are common software tools used to assist in managing a business and with such close abbreviations, many people are unsure of how the two differ.

 “Sales-focused partner relationship management (PRM) applications are designed to improve an enterprise’s ability to market, sell and service end customers through channel partners.
 This category includes many of the traditional elements contained in a direct sales solution (opportunity management), but the solutions are configured for supporting a partner-driven environment.
 These applications consolidate data and transactions; set business rules and track activity; are typically used to manage channel partners, distributors, alliance or strategic partnerships; and often include a portal to enable bidirectional information flow and communications between partners.” - Gartner

 Want to know more about PRM?
-Check out this great article, The Ultimate Guide to Partner Relationship Management (PRM), or ask us!
+Check out this great article, The Ultimate Guide to Partner Relationship Management (PRM), or simply ask us!

 Are You Using These 3 Best Practices to Build a Smarter Channel Sales Program?
-Register for the webinar
+Access the webinar

-Oct 6!
+!
 (Ft.
 Forrester guest speaker, Principal Analyst, Jay McBain)

 Do You Trust Your Channel Partners?
 Do THEY Trust YOU?
 Access the webinar!